Professor of Architecture, Planning and Preservation

 Fellow, Committee on Global Thought

-Kian Tajbakhsh is Visiting Professor of Urban Planning at GSAPP.
+Kian Tajbakhsh is Professor of Architecture, Planning and Preservation.
 He has taught at both American and Iranian universities.
 Tajbakhsh’s academic research spans both theoretical and policy projects related to the culture of urbanism as well as the governance of cities and metropolitan regions.
 He has conducted empirical research on decentralization, the role of social capital in local government performance, and local economic development in a number of countries.

 He is the author of two books, The Promise of the City: Space, Identity and Politics in Contemporary Social Thought (Berkeley and Los Angeles: University of California Press 2001), and Social Capital: Trust, Democracy and Development (Tehran: Shiraze Publishers 2005, in Persian).
 He co-edited the book City Diplomacy: The role of local governments in conflict prevention, peace-building, post-conflict reconstruction (Arne Munsch, 2008 The Hague).
 Tajbakhsh has also published scholarly articles, as well as essays on cinema and culture in Iran and India.